Resurrection (Common song)

-"Resurrection" is the second single from rapper Common Sense's 1994 album Resurrection.
+"Resurrection" is the second single from rapper Common Sense's 1994 album of the same name.
 Its piano-led beat, produced by No I.D., contains samples from "The Signs Pt.
 II" by David Axelrod, "Dolphin Dance" by Ahmad Jamal, "Sorcerer of Isis" by Power of Zeus, "Ice" by Spirit and both "Why Can't People Be Colors Too?" and "Help Is on the Way" by The Whatnauts.
 The song contains free-associative lyrics by Common and scratches by DJ Mista Sinista that "blend harmoniously with the jazzy melody."
 Nick Quested directed the "Resurrection" music video.